seanreed1111/sql-recipes/recipes.md

 Discussion
 A join is useful for combining columns FROM different tables side by side.
 It’s not so useful when you want a result set that includes a set of rows FROM several tables, or multiple sets of rows FROM the same table.
 These are instances of the type of operation for which a UNION is useful.
 A UNION enables you to run several SELECT statements and combine their results.
 That is, rather than running multiple queries and receiving mul- tiple result sets, you receive a single result set.
 Suppose that you have two tables that list prospective and actual customers, and a third that lists vendors FROM whom you purchase supplies, and you want to create a single mailing list by merging names and addresses FROM all three tables.
 UNION provides a way to do this.
-Assume that the three tables have the following contents:
+AsSUMe that the three tables have the following contents:
 SELECT * FROM prospect;
 +---------+-------+------------------------+
 | fname | lname | addr  |